 - Consciousness: Assessment of consciousness will include one of the following characteristics: unresponsive, irritable, or alert.

-- Breathing: Assessment of breathing may include abnormal breath sounds, abnormal breathing patterns, and accessory muscle use.
+- Breathing: Assessment of breathing may include abnormal breath sounds, abnormal breathing patterns, and/or accessory muscle use.

 - Color: Assessment of skin color can include visual characteristics that indicate poor perfusion and/or oxygenation such as cyanosis, pallor, or mottling.